Our Portfolio of Projects

 Adanwomasi is a small village near the city of Kumasi in the Ashanti region.
 After a small pilot project with the junior high school, we are expanding our efforts to establish the first Kente Connect ICT Center.
 This center will serve multiple facilities in the community:

-This project is being carried out jointly with our partner Maxim Nyasa.
-We are developing a detailed project proposal with them to be published here in the near future.
+This project is being carried out jointly with our partner Maxim Nyasa and the broader Adanwomasi community.
+You can learn more about the community and the details of the project in our Project Proposal.
 If you would like to discuss the project in greater detail now, or are interested in being involved as a Volunteer or Partner, we would love to hear from you at firstname.lastname@example.org.

 Required Project Funding :